 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.

 Cost shares are applied starting on the first day of admission and do not include the day of discharge.
-You pay these amounts until you reach the out-of-pocket maximum.

 Inpatient hospital care (continued)